 While there are some jobs at private reserves and nonprofit conservation organizations, the majority of wildlife conservation workers end up employed with the U.S. Fish and Wildlife Service's National Wildlife Refuge System (NWRS), the National Park Service or local government preserves.
 Career options include archaeologists, botanists, rangers, geologists, forestry and wildlife technicians, biologists, mechanics, gardeners, human resources specialists and foresters.
 Some jobs may be labor intensive and usually only provide seasonal employment.
 Advanced positions, such as scientists and foresters, usually have job duties that involve scientific tasks, research and creative thinking.

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for conservation workers are expected to see slower-than-average 4% growth from 2014 to 2024, while conservation scientists will experience 7% job growth and foresters are expected to job growth of 8%.
-In 2015, the BLS reported a median annual salary for forest and conservation workers of $26,190.
-Conservation scientists made a median wage of $61,110 per year at that time, and foresters' median annual income was $58,230.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for forest and conservation workers are expected to see a 3% decrease in growth from 2018 to 2028, while conservation scientists will experience 4% job growth, and foresters are expected to see a job growth of 1%.
+In 2018, the BLS reported a median annual salary for forest and conservation workers of $27,460.
+Conservation scientists made a median wage of $61,310 per year at that time, and foresters' median annual income was $61,410.